 NavMenu component (NavMenu.razor)

 Implements the navigation menu on the sidebar.
-NavLink component, renders navigation links to other Razor components like the index, counter and fetchdata components.
-This NavLink component is intelligent enough to highlight the navigation menu item, if it’s component is currently displayed.
+The NavLink component renders navigation links to other Razor components like the index, counter, and fetchdata components.
+This NavLink component is intelligent enough to highlight the navigation menu item if its component is currently displayed.

 This file is present only in the Blazor Server project.
-As the name implies it contains the applications’s startup logic.
+As the name implies it contains the applications’ startup logic.
 The Startup class contains the following two methods.

 Configure – Configures the app’s request processing pipeline.
-Depending on what we want the Blazor application to be capable of doing we add or remove the respective middleware components from request processing pipeline.
-For example, UseStaticFiles() method adds the middleware component that can server static files like images, css etc.
+Depending on what we want the Blazor application to be capable of doing we add or remove the respective middleware components from the request processing pipeline.
+For example, UseStaticFiles() method adds the middleware component that can serve static files like images, CSS, etc.